adrdsouza/rotten/docs/sendpulse/sendpulse-newsletter-integration.md

 **Date:** June 6, 2025
 **Status:** 🚧 In Progress
-**Project:** Damned Designs Newsletter Integration
+**Project:** Rotten Hand Newsletter Integration

 ## 📋 Overview

-This document outlines the complete implementation plan for integrating SendPulse newsletter functionality into the Damned Designs e-commerce platform.
+This document outlines the complete implementation plan for integrating SendPulse newsletter functionality into the Rotten Hand e-commerce platform.
 We'll be replacing the existing static newsletter form with a fully functional system that stores subscribers in SendPulse.

 ## 🎯 Goals